The Presa Canario is a large Spanish guard dog who can be described as: energetic, playful, robust and confident.

 Their behavior towards children is dependent upon their upbringing and socialization, however, we would always advise keeping an eye on your dog and children.

-However, where possible, this is a dog breed which is not suited for homes with other animals; this breed does have a strong pray drive.
+However, where possible, this is a dog breed which is not suited for homes with other animals; this breed does have a strong prey drive.

 Presa Canario Appearance